 There is a typical point in the design process where your angst begins to overly influence things.
 The open questions continue to outnumber the answers.
-Previously in this space we discussed a potential solution.
+Previously in this space, we discussed a potential solution.
 That is to consider Natural Design Part Two.
-There is cool website, www.freshome.com, that we read and try to absorb on a regular basis.
-They gave us a post entitled “10 Design Lessons You Can Learn From Nature”.
-Perhaps we should take a look at the last five ideas for this post.

-Natural Cycles – The inevitable structure of Spring, Summer, Fall and Winter give us a natural cadence to work with.
-Why not brighten things up in the Spring and warm up a space in the Winter.
+Natural Cycles – The inevitable structure of Spring, Summer, Fall, and Winter give us a natural cadence to work with.
+Why not brighten things up in the Spring and warm up a space in the Winter?
 Simple enough right?
-After all freshome.com says that, “the beauty of the natural world is all around us, just waiting to inspire your home decor—you just need to stop for a moment, taking it all in and then replicating it within your home”.
+After all some design websites says that, “the beauty of the natural world is all around us, just waiting to inspire your home decor—you just need to stop for a moment, taking it all in and then replicating it within your home”.

 Details Matter – In particular, note that every small item in nature has a purpose.
 So too should every element in a design plan have one!